 Trends come and go quickly in the restaurant industry.

-In 2018 alone, we’ve seen everything from Instagrammable eats and design to house-made condiments and street food-inspired dishes.
+In 2019 alone, we saw everything from Instagrammable design to house-made condiments and street food-inspired dishes.

-When evaluating which restaurant trends to adopt, smart restaurateurs focus on determining which ones will help support business goals and improve overall customer experience (CX) to help stand out in a competitive market.
+When evaluating which restaurant trends to adopt, focus on determining which ones will help support your business goals and improve the overall customer experience to help your restaurant stand out in a competitive market.

-Here are three trends in the restaurant industry that are helping redefine customer experience by better addressing guests’ wants and needs.
+Here are three trends in the restaurant industry that are redefining the customer experience by better addressing guests’ wants and needs.